California Workers' Compensation

 What is workers' compensation (workers' comp)?
 Workers' compensation insurance is a no-fault insurance system.
 The workers' compensation program is a trade-off that exchanges your limited absolute liability for work-related injuries and illnesses for your employees' common law right to sue you for damages.
 If your employee is injured on the job, your workers' compensation insurance will provide such benefits as temporary disability, medical expenses and permanent disability award, if appropriate, based on the injury’s long-term effects.

 Carrying workers' compensation insurance is a basic requirement of being an employer in California.
 You must have workers' compensation coverage while your business is in operation.
-If you fail to provide coverage, and an injury occurs, you will have to pay the employee's medical costs, and risk additional liability in the form of penalties and the possibility of lawsuits.
+If you fail to provide coverage and an injury occurs, not only will you have to pay the employee's medical costs, but you’ll also risk additional liability in the form of penalties and the possibility of lawsuits.

 All current employees must easily see the California Workers' Compensation poster that contains information about your insurance representative, medical emergency telephone numbers and the claims administration contact information.
 All new employees must be handed the California Workers' Compensation pamphlet.
-This notice describes the rights and obligations of employers and employees and includes forms for pre-designating a health care provider as well as a personal chiropractor and a personal acupuncturist.
+This notice describes employers’ and employees’ rights and obligations and includes forms for pre-designating a health care provider as well as a personal chiropractor and a personal acupuncturist.
 There are other claim and reporting forms.
 Visit our online store to purchase Workers' Compensation Pamphlets and Required Posters and Notices.

 There is a difference between first aid and medical care.
 You have minimal reporting obligations if the injured worker loses no time from work beyond the date of the injury and the treatment falls within the definition of first aid.
 Classification of cases as first aid saves you money because they do not affect your insurance premiums.
 For serious injuries, send the employee for medical care and call their emergency contact immediately.